 Check out our complete guide to data connection speeds to learn more about 3G, 4G and the upcoming 5G.

 On any modern mobile you can quickly and easily monitor how much data you've been using over a set period, including a full month.
+For full instructions and more info, check out our complete guide to monitoring your data usage.

 To monitor your data use on an iPhone, head to the Settings menu and then Cellular.
 In here you'll find a section called 'Cellular Data Usage'.
 This shows you exactly how much data you've burned through since the last reset.